AMReX-Astro/Castro/docs_new/source/CastroGettingStarted.rst

    (again, asalmgren@lbl.gov) and we will point you to whatever we have that can help.

-You have now completed a brief introduction to .
+You have now completed a brief introduction to Castro.

 Other Distributed Problem Setups
 ================================

-There are a number of standard problem setups that come with .
+There are a number of standard problem setups that come with Castro.
 These can be used as a starting point toward writing your own setup.
 We organize these into subdirectories by broad type (radiation, hydro, gravity, etc.): The standard categories and *some* of the included